 Having proof of these types of payments, and having made them on time, is helpful in getting a mortgage with no credit but it’s not always enough, especially when you’re looking at A lenders, so you may want to consider looking at B lenders.

-If you’ve heard the terms “A lenders” and “B lenders” and need a little clarity on what that means, it’s pretty simple.
+If you haven’t heard the terms “A lenders” and “B lenders” and need a little clarity on what they mean, the distinction is quite simple.

-- An A lender is a bank or a credit union, places where people with great credit can get a mortgage fairly easily.
+- An A lender is a traditional bank or a credit union, offering mortgages to those with good credit history.

-If you’re looking for a “bad credit mortgage”, reach out to us to learn more about what we can offer you.
+If you’re looking for a “bad credit mortgage”, you can book a 20 minute consultation to learn more about what we can offer you.
 If you decide to look elsewhere, please make sure to read all of the documentation very carefully before you sign anything, since some lenders have been known to insert very unreasonable terms into their mortgage applications.

-Unfortunately, this ideal situation isn’t always a reality for every Canadian.
+Unfortunately, this isn’t a reality for many Canadians.
 Whether you’ve made some mistakes in the past that are still haunting you, or you just haven’t needed many loans over the years to build up your credit, if you want to own a home then you’ll have to find the best option for a mortgage that’s available to you.

 If you aren’t able to qualify for a mortgage, but you still want to own a home, you’re not necessarily out of luck.
 There are other options that may or may not suit you.